-Notes to the Consolidated Financial Statements
+Notes to the Consolidated Financial Statements June 30, 2019 and 2018 (In thousands)

 (16) Commitments and Contingencies

 (a) Operating Leases

 National Jewish Health leases certain facilities and equipment under operating leases.
 The leases expire in various years through 2027.
 These leases generally require National Jewish Health to pay all executory costs (property taxes, maintenance, and insurance).
 Future minimum rental payments as of June 30, 2019 which have initial or remaining non-cancelable lease terms equal to or greater than one year are as follows: